Manohara (film): Production

 Manohara was a play staged by Pammal Sambandha Mudaliar in the 1930s; he even acted in a film version which was released in 1930.
 K. R. Ramasamy successfully staged Manohara under his own banner, playing the lead actor, Sivaji Ganesan portrayed the role of the queen in the play.
 Jupiter Pictures announced the film adaptation of Manohara with Ramasamy in the title role and A. S. A. Sami as the director.
 Elangovan, was engaged to write the script.
 However, this project was shelved and Ganesan was brought on board.
 Producer signed Ganesan either for the role of Rajapriyan or Manohara.
 However Ganesan was keen on doing the titular character and got selected.
 Elangovan worked on the script for sometime under the new setup, but he was soon replaced by M. Karunanidhi.
 Karunanidhi rewrote Mudaliar's play, introducing changes like the climactic sequence for which he drew inspiration from Samson and Delilah, especially the part where the blind Samson pushes the pillars down.
 L. V. Prasad was selected to direct the film.

 Soundtrack

 The music was composed by S. V. Venkatraman and T. R. Ramanathan.
+Ramanathan composed the songs Singara Paingkiliye Pesu and Nilaavile Ullaasamaaga Aadalaam.